ArmandoFerraj/Signal-Prediction/README.md

 ![BoxAndWhisker](https://user-images.githubusercontent.com/108841153/218568211-c0b62501-6314-412a-95f9-2b0969fc664e.png)

--	Correlation Matrix: The patches around the diagonal suggest attributes next to each other are generally more positively correleated with one another.
+-	Correlation Matrix: The patches around the diagonal suggest attributes next to each other are in general, more positively correleated with one another.

 ![CorrMat](https://user-images.githubusercontent.com/108841153/218568311-4379d90d-2ef6-424c-8d64-dc1032f68425.png)